mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConsMeas/EnerConMeasInDYNAMOS.md

 # Run minikube with:
 minikube start --driver=docker
 ```
+Then use the getting started guide and start from the beginning to configure the Kubernetes cluster.

 # TODO: change to new Prometheus stack
 ## Prometheus to view measurements